-Anti-corruption Training
+Anti-corruption Training (KPI - B7.3)

 The Group endeavours to maintain a culture of integrity, transparency and accountability by adhering to stringent anti-corruption practices.
 As a preventive measure, the Group assists its employees and directors in adhering to the updated anti-corruption laws and regulations by providing them with anti-corruption training.
-Employees are also reminded regularly to avoid situations that may lead to a potential conflict of interest.
+Employees and directors are also reminded regularly to avoid situations that may lead to a potential conflict of interest.